microsoft/CNTK/Documentation/Documents/Configuration Files.md

 ### Layered Configuration Files

 Instead of overriding some parts of a configuration file using command line parameters, one can also specify multiple configuration files, where the latter files override the earlier ones.
 This allows a user to have a “master” configuration file, and then specify, in a separate configuration file, which parameters of the master they would like to override for a given run of CNTK.
-This can be accomplished by either specifying a ‘+’ separated list of configuration files, or by using the “configFile=” tag multiple times.
+This can be accomplished by either specifying a ‘+’ separated list of configuration files or by using the “configFile=” tag multiple times.
 The following are equivalent:

 ```
 cn.exe configFile=config1.txt+config2.txt